Cardiopulmonary resuscitation: Compressions with rescue breaths

 The patient's head is commonly tilted back (a head-tilt and chin-lift position) for improving the airflow if ventilations can be used.
-However, when a patient seems to have a possible serious injury in the spinal cord (in the backbone, either at the neck part or the back part), the head must not be moved except if that is completely necessary, and always very carefully, which avoids further damages for the patient's mobility in the future.
-And, in the case of babies, the head is left straight, looking forward, which is necessary for the ventilations, because of the size of the baby's neck.
+However, when a patient seems to have a possible serious injury in the spinal cord, the head must not be moved except if completely necessary, and always very carefully to prevent further damage to the patient's future mobility.
+In the case of babies, the head is left straight, looking forward, which is necessary for the ventilations, because of the size of the baby's neck.